rust-lang/book/nostarch/chapter12.md

 ```

 Yup, our error message is being printed to standard output.
 It’s much more
-useful for error messages like this to be printed to standard error so only
+useful for error messages like this to be printed to standard error so that
-data from a successful run ends up in the file.
+only data from a successful run ends up in the file.
 We’ll change that.

 ### Printing Errors to Standard Error